“Technology made large populations possible; large populations now make technology indispensable. “

-This was 10 NiCd cells pack for RT-20 military mobile radio unit.
+This was 10 NiCd cells pack for the RT-20 military mobile radio unit.
 There is a great site about them at this link.
 So this battery pack was 12 V, 7 Ah and it was small enough to carry.
-Father worked at the local radio station as broadcast equipment specialist and since they had a diesel generator working 24/7 he would take the battery to work with him, recharge it there and then bring it back home again.
+Father worked at the local radio station as a broadcast equipment specialist and since they had a diesel generator working 24/7 he would take the battery to work with him, recharge it there and then bring it back home again.
 Sounds crazy from today`s point of view right?
 Well, this worked, and we had a light problem solved.
 This was 4-5 Kg, 15 x 35 cm package, so it was not so hard to carry it around.
-I must say that these were most durable, rechargeable batteries I ever encountered.
+I must say that these were the most durable, rechargeable batteries I ever encountered.
 They were made for the military by factory “Krusik” in Valjevo, Serbia.
-Indeed they were a military grade technology.
+Indeed they were a military-grade technology.

 Alcohol stove made of a can was great for cooking coffee and tea, and even boiling some eggs.
 Soon there was no coffee and no alcohol for the stove.
 So it did not last much 🙂 .